Tracey Breaks the News

 Tracey Breaks the News is a British topical comedy programme starring Tracey Ullman.
 It premiered on BBC One on 27 October 2017 following a one-off special that aired on 23 June.

-After the success of the one-off special on 13 September 2017, the BBC announced that it had ordered three new episodes of Tracey Breaks the News.
-Like the pilot, the three new shows would "tackle topical stories and current issues in a sketch show written and filmed right up to the day of broadcast."
-It was also reported that Ullman would impersonate French First Lady Brigitte Macron and Labour Party Leader Jeremy Corbyn.
+After the success of the one-off special, on 13 September 2017, the BBC announced that it had ordered three new episodes of Tracey Breaks the News.
+Like the pilot, the three new shows would tackle topical stories and current issues in a sketch show written and filmed right up to the day of broadcast.
+It was also reported that Ullman would impersonate the First Lady of France, Brigitte Macron, and the Leader of the Labour Party, Jeremy Corbyn.

-On 15 May 2018, it was formally announced that the show had been picked up for a second series, which began airing in June on BBC One.
+On 15 May 2018, it was formally announced that the show had been picked up for a second series, which aired in June on BBC One.

-The show has been re-cut and sold internationally under the Tracey Ullman's Show banner.
+The show has been recut and sold internationally under the Tracey Ullman's Show banner.

 Premise

-Tracey Ullman and her cast of characters sound off on domestic and global affairs.
+Tracey Ullman and her cast of characters take on current events.